snehasquasher/Curio-Chatbot/README.md

 To tie things together, we'll create a seed function that will use the crawler to seed the knowledge base.
 In this portion of the code, we'll initialize the crawl and fetch a given URL, then split it's content into chunks, and finally embed and index the chunks in Pinecone.

+###Chunking of Content

+Why Chunk?

+A. Structural Limitations
+ limitations on the number of tokens we can send for each request

+ Depending on the model used, requests can use up to 4097 tokens shared between prompt and completion.
+If your prompt is 4000 tokens, your completion can be 97 tokens at most.
+In this implementation we just used the basic fixed size chunking / markdown chunking method.
+There are many other approaches that could have been explored however.

+1. `RecursiveCharacterTextSplitter` - This splitter splits the text into chunks of a given size, and then recursively splits the chunks into smaller chunks until the chunk size is reached.
+This method is useful for long documents.
+2. `MarkdownTextSplitter` - This splitter splits the text into chunks based on Markdown headers.
+This method is useful for documents that are already structured using Markdown.
+The benefit of this method is that it will split the document into chunks based on the headers, which will be useful for our chatbot to understand the structure of the document.
+We can assume that each unit of text under a header is an internally coherent unit of information, and when the user asks a question, the retrieved context will be internally coherent as well.

 ```ts
 async function seed(
   url: string,